-How Victoria Crick, Community Care lawyer, helped our client secure an Adult Safeguarding Protection Plan for a vulnerable member of their family together with an improved care package.
+How Victoria Crick, Community Care lawyer based in our Gatwick office, helped our client secure an Adult Safeguarding Protection Plan for a vulnerable member of their family together with an improved care package.
 This involved challenging a Local Authority’s safeguarding team who had ignored several reports and had breached their safeguarding duties under the Care Act 2014.

 Roger reported safeguarding concerns on four occasions regarding his mother Susan, who is elderly and vulnerable, and for whom he was Attorney.
-Susan lives independently and receives care at home.
+Susan lives independently and receives care at her home in the South West of England.
 None of his reported concerns were investigated and were dismissed by the Local Authority safeguarding team as a “family dispute”.
 Roger raised concerns that his sister had financially abused Susan (which was reported to the police), tampered with her medication and also that there was psychological abuse.

 Roger had attempted to engage with the Local Authority safeguarding team.
 They did not engage because a counter allegation was made against Roger by his sister.